Horní Kamenice

 Horní Kamenice is a municipality and village in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Horní Kamenice is located about 26 km southwest of Plzeň.
-It lies on the border of the Švihov Uplands and Plasy Uplands.
-Horní Kamenice is located in the valley of the river Radbuza.
-The Srbický Creek flows through the municipality.
+It lies on the border between the Švihov Uplands and Plasy Uplands.
+The municipality is situated in the valley of the Radbuza river.
+The stream Srbický potok flows through the municipality.

 History

 The first written mention of Horní Kamenice is from 1115.

 From 1 January 2021, Horní Kamenice is no longer a part of Domažlice District and belongs to Plzeň-South District.